ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema2-async/event-loop/exercises/promises/promise-chaining/README.md

 In frontend programming promises are often used for network requests.

 We’ll use the `fetch` method to load the information about the user from the remote server.
-It has a lot of optional parameters covered in separate chapters, but the basic syntax is quite simple:
+It has a lot of optional parameters covered [here](https://javascript.info/fetch), but the basic syntax is quite simple:

 ```js
 let promise = fetch(url);